mxrch/penglab/README.md

 ## What is it ?

-**Penglab** is a ready-to-install setup on Google Colab for cracking passwords with an incredible power, really useful for CTFs. *(See benchmarks below.)*
+**Penglab** is a ready-to-install setup on Google Colab for cracking hashes with an incredible power, really useful for CTFs. *(See benchmarks below.)*

 It installs by default :
 * Hashcat